 Now I respond factually: “I live in Buckinghamshire, I am a British citizen”.
 Inevitably further questions arise and my honest conclusion of “I don’t know where I am really from, truly” does not seem to suffice, threatening to result in simmering hostility on both sides.

-Look, I am a quarter Asian, a quarter Ashkenazi Jewish and a half Eastern European (wild mix of Ukrainian, Russian and Polish).
+Look, I am a quarter Asian, a quarter Ashkenazi Jewish and a half Eastern European, comprising of a wild mix of Ukrainian, Russian and Polish.
 I have lived in the UK most of my life.
 I consider English to be my first language because it is my strongest.

 I would like to have a clear answer but, sadly, I don’t know.
 I am a composite of several peoples.
 I am becoming tired of untangling my ethnic and national identity.
 Maybe it could suffice to just be human.